Excitement grows about Canada’s new accessible plain language standard

 • to contribute to the identification and removal of existing barriers and to prevent new ones

-ASC accomplishes these goals mainly by developing accessibility standards, but it also funds accessibility research and shares information related to accessibility.
+ASC accomplishes these goals mainly by developing accessibility standards.
+It also funds accessibility research and shares information related to accessibility.

 CAN-ASC-3.1:2025 – Plain Language was one of the first standards ASC published.
 To date, the organization has published 8 standards with another 39 in development.
 This shows the importance that ASC gives to plain language.